drupalprojects/mutual_credit/README.txt

 For more ideas visit demo.communityforge.net
 The cforge_custom installation profile which makes the demo module, is available her http://code.google.com/p/cforge-custom/

+N.B.
+Entity API module http://drupal.org/project/entity
+At time of writing, Feb 2012, Entity module looks like it is the way forward.
+However my attempt to depend on it has failed owing to poor documentation.
+Since all the CRUD controls are already written, views handlers also, there is little benefit to reworking everything to suit entity API at present.

 ***********************
 **  ADVANCED SETUP   **